History of Berliner FC Dynamo (1989–2004)

 The insurance company AOK applied for insolvency against BFC Dynamo on 21 June 2001, and the club was thrown into a financial crisis.
 Supporters started a fundraiser and organized a demonstration to save the club.
 Also, former players from the 1980s, such as Hans-Jürgen Riediger and Rainer Troppa, intended to participate in the demonstration.
 Insolvency proceedings were opened on 1 November 2001.
-The club was thus automatically relegated to Verandsliga Berlin.
+The club was thus automatically relegated to Verbandsliga Berlin.
 The total debts were estimated at up to 7 millions Deutsche Mark.
 The entire presidium resigned and an emergency board was appointed.
 Two of the members of the emergency board were André Sommer and Rayk Bernt.
 Sommer and Bernt were longtime supporters, but controversial due to their connection to the Hells Angels.

 The Sommer and Bernt presidium was eventually overthrown by supporters and the former coach of the women's team Volkmar Lucius, after an application to the Charlottenburg District Court.
 Entrepreneur Mike Peters became club president on 31 May 2002.
 The preferential claims seemed insurmountable, but supporters had received several waivers from creditors and had also collected thousands of Euro.
 The new presidium around Peters made a major financial contribution to the insolvency plan.
 Peters would also finance a large part of the budget for the 2002-03 Verbandsliga Berlin.
 The team finished its first season in the Verbandsliga Berlin in third place.
 BFC Dynamo then finished the 2003-04 Verbandsliga Berlin in first place and finally won promotion back to the NOFV-Oberliga Nord.
 The team had won all 17 matches in the second half of the season, which was a new record in the Verbandsliga Berlin.
 The insolvency proceedings finally came to a positive conclusion and were closed on 16 June 2004.